-The Unified Health System was the first truly national health system in Brazil.
-It replaced the previous health provision scheme, organized around occupational categories.
-Under the old organization, there was no systemic or national view of a health provision network and a major part of the population - employed in non-organized and informal sectors - was forced to rely on the occasional access to philanthropic institutions, local public hospitals, or the private sector, when these existed (Paim et al., 2011).
-The new system was built on a structural and integrated conception of public health, from primary care units, through medium-complexity facilities, to high-complexity hospitals.
-The reorganization of the Brazilian public health sector took place through the expansion of a network of primary care community services, accompanied by the rationalization in the use of public health resources (Gragnolati et al., 2013).
-The supply of basic health care at the community level was implemented through the Brazilian Family Health Program (PSF, for Programa Saúde da Família).
-This change shifted health care provision from a centralized model structured around public hospitals in main urban centers to a decentralized one, where the first point of contact between the population and the public health system was placed in local communities.
+developing countries.
+Prior to SUS, a major part of the population was forced to rely upon occasional access to philanthropic institutions, local public hospitals, or the private sector, when these existed (Paim et al., 2011).
+The new system was built on an integrated conception of public health - from primary care units, through medium-complexity facilities, to high-complexity hospitals - and rolled out through the expansion of a network of primary care community services, implemented under the Brazilian Family Health Program (PSF, for Programa Saúde da Família).
+This was accompanied by rationalization in the use of public health resources (Gragnolati et al., 2013).
+The result was a dramatic shift in health care provision from a centralized model structured around public hospitals in main urban centers to a decentralized one, where the first point of contact between the population and the public health system was placed in local communities.
+This shift allows us to interpret the implementation of the Family Health Program as marking the arrival of SUS in a municipality, as the expansion of the community health network was conceived as a way to expand primary care and to reorganize the allocation of care across the different layers of the public health system.